Portland Terminal Company

+Terminal railroad in Maine, U.S.

 The Portland Terminal Company was a terminal railroad notable for its control of switching (shunting) activity for the Maine Central Railroad (MEC) and Boston & Maine (B&M) railroads in the Maine cities of Portland, South Portland, and Westbrook.

 History

 The Maine Central Railroad (MEC) came under the control of the Boston & Maine Railroad (B&M) in 1884.
 The New Haven Railroad secured control of the B&M in 1907, and the Portland Terminal Company was formed in 1911 as part of the New Haven's consolidation of New England transportation facilities.
 Portland Terminal Company became a subsidiary of MEC while B&M was in financial difficulty in 1914.